Day 4 — Monday, September 8, 2025 | Kansas to Colorado

 TOTAL TIME

-As we were leaving town we saw what is quite possibly one of the coolest murals I’ve ever seen, the Mural at the Mill is a 100’ work that wraps around three sides of the old H.D.
+As we were leaving town, we spotted one of the most striking murals I’ve ever seen: The Mural at the Mill, a 100-foot-tall piece wrapping three sides of the old H.D.
 Lee Flour Mill.
-The work is by Australian artist Guido Van Helten and was completed over 60 days between August and October of 2021.
+The work was completed in 2021 by Australian artist Guido van Helten and is an unforgettable sight, even from the road.

 The World's Largest Easel

-The World’s Largest Painting on and Easil, in Goodland, KS, is a reproduction of Van Gogh’s Three Sunflowers in a Vase.
+The World’s Largest Painting on and Easel, in Goodland, KS, is a reproduction of Van Gogh’s Three Sunflowers in a Vase.
 The artwork measures 24’ x 32’ and stands about 80’ tall.

 Georgetown Lake